-- 2.1 To recommend to Council: - 1.
-To approve the Capital Programme for 2022/23 as set out in this report and in Appendices 7a and 7b. - 2.
-To agree that Executive approval will continue to be required for all Prudential Borrowing schemes (reference paragraph 6.10). - 3.
-To approve the Single Capital Pot approach as outlined with a top slice of 12.5% to allow for investment in key priority areas and overspends that are not otherwise fundable (reference paragraph 6.11). - 4.
-To agree the Capital Prudential Indicators as identified in Appendix 7c.
+- 2.1 To approve the Capital Programme for 2022/23 as set out in this report and in Appendices 7a and 7b. - 2.2 To agree that Executive approval will continue to be required for all Prudential Borrowing schemes (reference paragraph 6.10). - 2.3 To approve the Single Capital Pot approach as outlined with a top slice of 12.5% to allow for investment in key priority areas and overspends that are not otherwise fundable (reference paragraph 6.11). - 2.4 To agree the Capital Prudential Indicators as identified in Appendix 7c.